hans/lwt/docs/install.md

 ## Linux
 The following instruction were tested on Raspbian Stretch.

-1. Open a Terminal, type and execute the following commands:
+1. Open a terminal, type and execute the following commands:
    1. Installation of LAMP:

       ```bash